catie/ten-piece/README.md

     - catie-cdk/
 ```

-## TenPiece (ten-piece)
+## TenPiece (ten-piece-app)

-Python service code for the TenPiece application.
+AWS SAM app and Python service code for the TenPiece application.

+### Dev Environment Setup
+These steps assume the developer alread has the TenPiece project is already checked out locally.

+* Install [Python 3.12](https://www.python.org/downloads/).
+Confirm that `pip` was installed correctly:
+    `> pip3 --version`
+* Navigate to the `ten-piece-app` directory:
+    `> cd ten-piece-app`
+* Install the required Python dependencies:
+    `> pip3 install -r requirements.txt`
+* Build the project to confirm that your Python environment is set up correctly:
+    `> python3 -m build`

 ## TenPiece CDK/Infrastructure (ten-piece-cdk)